carmensea/dotfiles/README.md

 ctrl h = moves from your pane to the left pane
 ctrl j = moves from your pane down
 ctrl k = moves from your pane up
+ctrl r = search previous commands
+ctrl w = delete word
+ctrl e = move to end of line
+ctrl a = move to beginning of line
 OUTSIDE WORLD:
 cmd v: paste